 I only really felt in place when I was sitting in a classroom or underneath a tree.
 When people were involved I seemed to fail again and again.
 I made a few friends that I hardly talk to but would love to.
 I don’t know why I can never fully connect.
 I guess the main reason is that I feel like a bother to everyone.
 I have never felt quite right, quite good enough… except when I knew the answers and connected with the literature or walked through the grass instead of the sidewalk…

 Even these places can never be the same again, I have feared and dreaded this day.
 Dr. Swan once explained college to me as a place where we should all lounge around in the grass.
 I think that statement was more true than I realized at the time.
 A lot of my classmates did lounge around, they didn’t get anything out of their classes and lived for the party life that I so loathed when I was in school.
 I took his words in a different way.
 I got the most out of college when I was listening to the advice my professors gave or reflecting on something that was said in class or just drawing by myself while others rushed by on cell phones or busy in dull, repetitive conversations.
 I remember more than once allowing a friend or acquaintance walk by because I felt my thoughts would be lost if I even mouthed “hello.”

 I may have a million pictures of UNI trees, buildings and skies but I have very few pictures of people especially during my last year and a half.

 I look around this new place, which is really just the place I was before I changed.
-I’m still not sure how or in exactly what ways college changed me but it definitely did.
-I am more tired now.
-A little more cynical even though that is my least favorite word next to “cockmeat sandwich” for very odd and off topic reasons.
-I take myself far too seriously and let silence grow between myself and friends far to long…
+Now, I take myself far too seriously and let silence grow between myself and friends far too long…

 I look around at buildings I loved as a child and notice new structures creeping around familiar corners.